Thanks to all who attend our

 flags

-The Hispanic Film Society of Victoria presents this year four films from Argentina, Mexico, and Spain.
+The Hispanic Film Society of Victoria presented in 2024 four films from Argentina, Mexico, and Spain.

 Read more about the presenters, here.